What you need to know about our adoption process.

 A member of the adoption team will follow-up by phone call or email with the adopting family 2 weeks after an adoption is completed.
 In certain situations, a second home visit may be required.
 Any failure of the family to follow the adoption agreement made with Charlie’s Angels can result in the adoption being voided and the pet being returned to the organization.

 What if my circumstances change or the adoption doesn′t work out?

-We understand that sometimes an adoption doesn’t work our and that circumstances can change.
+We understand that sometimes an adoption doesn’t work out and that circumstances can change.
 If that should happen, animals adopted through Charlie’s Angels Animal Rescue can be returned to us.
-Adopters will be required to sign an owner surrender form and there may be asked to pay a $100 surrender fee.
+Adopters will be required to sign an owner surrender form and may be asked to pay a $100 surrender fee.
 Every effort will be made to accommodate an adopter’s needs, but our ability to accept an animal back into our rescue is dependent on available space at our shelter and may be delayed if no runs are available.